Just Like a Pill: Chart performance

 In the UK, the song scored Pink her second number-one single in that country, whilst peaking at number two in Austria, Ireland and New Zealand, and within the top 10 in many countries across the world including Sweden, the Netherlands, Norway and Belgium.
 It peaked at number eight on the Billboard Hot 100.
 In Australia, the song was a radio-only single in hopes of rising album sales.
 Although it was a number-one radio hit, a physical release never eventuated; however, it did appear as the B-side to the Australian release of "Family Portrait".
-In late June 2009, the song charted at number 97 on downloads, most likely due to Pink's national tour.

 Music video

 The video for "Just like a Pill" was directed by Francis Lawrence for LaFace Records.
 The video is considerably different from Pink's previous videos.
-"Get the Party Started" and "Don't Let Me Get Me" were lighter in nature than the dark atmosphere which is reflected in the video for "Just like a Pill", an example of which is the fact that Pink can be seen throughout the whole video wearing black outfits with naked arms and legs and wearing black hair.
+"Get the Party Started" and "Don't Let Me Get Me" were lighter in nature than the dark atmosphere of "Just like a Pill", which featured Pink wearing black outfits and wearing black hair.
 Commenting on the different style of video, Pink said: "This one's very dark and artsy, and I have black hair, which is very fun.
 I loved it.
 It's another part that I haven't concentrated on before."

 In the first scene, Pink lies on the floor.
 In the chorus she sings in front of her band.
 She is also featured in another scene with white rabbits around her in a room, and in another scene, she is seen with an elephant.
 There are also scenes with Pink singing in front of and amongst various people.
 In the latter half of the video, she runs in a hall whilst lip-synching the song, before disappearing into a bright doorway atop a staircase at the conclusion of the video.

-After the elephant scene Pink decided to stop using animals for her videos.
+After the elephant scene, Pink decided to stop using animals for her videos.
 In an interview, she explained: "This poor elephant...a huge elephant, it's so cute, and I could see how painful it was for it to get down on its hands and knees, ...
 I didn't like it.
 I won't do that again. [...]
 No more animals."